SIL Speed Protection Systems

 The more complex a safety system, the more demanding its testing and verification requirements are.
 To test and verify a safety system the process is interrupted; a long proof test interval negates the need to interrupt the process regularly.
 A system that is focused on solely the core of overspeed protection can reach test intervals of above 10 years, to a point where it does not have to be tested before reaching end-of-life.
 It is important to note that the more functions an overspeed protection system has, the smaller the test interval becomes, and the more the process is interrupted.
 It is therefore important to have a suitable system for your specific application, rather than implementing a system that is “overkill” for the application.

 The solution: The SpeedSys 200, is a SIL-rated overspeed detection system for rotating machinery.
 It delivers the core layer of protection with a compact architecture.
 Its small technical footprint and low-impact installation enables advanced protection to a wide range of applications.
-SpeedSys is available in two versions.
-SpeedSys 200; for less demanding SIL 2 applications and SpeedSys 300 for demanding and critical SIL 3 applications.
+SpeedSys 200 is available for SIL 2 applications.

 SIL3 Pulse Conditioners for Frequency based signal management on Rolling Stock and critical machinery.
 The P16000 accepts signals from speed sensors and converts them into electrically isolated standard analog signals for transmission to other instrumentation and/ or control systems.
 Multiple conditioners can be used to provide signal splitting without degradation of the signal quality, reliability or common mode voltage limitations.